TsonduLi/PersonReID-App-OSNet-YOLO/README.md

 - **Object Detection with YOLOv8**: We integrate YOLOv8 for real-time person detection in video sequences.
 - **Application Development**: We build an application that takes a video sequence and a query image as input and outputs all occurrences of the queried person in the video.

-## Configuration
-We modified the configuration files from the original OSNet repository to perform two-step transfer learning.
-The new configuration files can be found in the configs folder.

 ## Models and Dependencies

 ### YOLOv8